 "The Glory Star!
 Full Burst!"

-Downer Ending: All three of them in Z. She dies in the bad ending and won't last long in the normal and good ones either, with the only difference being she finally joins those alternate universe versions of Denzel and Toby in the good ending.
+Downer Ending: All three of them in Z. She dies in the bad ending and won't last long in the normal and good ending either, with the only difference being she finally joins those alternate universe versions of Denzel and Toby in the latter.

 Break the Cutie: Done lots of times by Asakim.
 It's pretty much his sole purpose in her version of the story.